2020-21 School Year

 Building + Facilities Usage

 In the event an individual who has entered a District building contracts COVID-19, the data collected via this form will allow us to identify and notify individuals who may have been exposed.
-Within 24 hours of receiving confirmation of a positive COVID-19 case, the District will send letters to individuals who have been identified as low and medium risk.
-Sample letters can be found in the Resources menu on the right side of this page.
-Individuals identified as high risk will be called via phone by the Wauwatosa Health Department.
+Within 24 hours of receiving confirmation of a positive COVID-19 case, the District will notify individuals who have been in close contact with a COVID-19 positive individual in a District building.

 Meals + Nutrition